As Ukraine's debt tangle unwinds, Russia holds key thread

 So far, there is no sign that Ukraine plans to repudiate the debt, though some have urged it to do exactly that.

-Georgetown University law professor Anna Gelpern has been prominent among those recommending that Ukraine refuse to honor the bond as "odious debt". (here)
+Georgetown University law professor Anna Gelpern has been prominent among those recommending that Ukraine refuse to honour the bond as "odious debt". (here)

 The term refers to money borrowed by a previous regime that was either misappropriated or not used to citizens' benefit.